- iOS 10.3+

 vector, so they have four channels – red, green, blue, and alpha.

-The vertex stage generates data to pass to the rasterizer.
-It needs to provide a transformed position and a color.
+The vertex stage generates data for a vertex, so it needs to provide a color and a transformed position.
 Declare a

-Rasterizer structure containing a position and a color value, as shown below.
+Rasterizer structure containing a position and a color value, again using SIMD types.

-Define the output position (described in detail below in “Implement the Vertex Function”) as a
+The output position (described in detail below) must be defined as a

 position field with the

-[[position]] attribute qualifier to declare that this field holds the output position, as shown below.
+[[position]] attribute qualifier to declare that this field holds the output position.

 Declare the Vertex Function